What is the purpose of a brand workshop?

 A brand workshop can also include taking a look at your:

-- Target audience: defining your key audience and creating detailed profiles Identifying your target audience and creating personas can help you to understand the drivers behind each audience group and can then be used to make informed decisions in all future communications
+- Target audience: defining your key audience and creating detailed profiles.
+Identifying your target audience and creating customer personas can help you to understand the drivers behind each audience group and can then be used to make informed decisions in all future communications

 How to facilitate and run a brand workshop